bsumlin/PyMieScatt/docs/forward.rst

    m : complex
-	The complex refractive index with the convention :math:`m=n+ik`. xRange : list, optional
+	The complex refractive index with the convention *m = n+ik*. xRange : list, optional
 	The size parameter range.
 Convention is [*smallest*, *largest*].
-Defaults to [1, 10]. nx : int
+Defaults to [1, 10]. nx : int, optional
 	The number of size parameter bins in the range.
 Defaults to 1000. logX : bool, optional
 	If True, will use logarithmically-spaced size parameter bins.
 Defaults to False.